itshoro/PWA-Demo/README.md

 I call this after the `activate` event is fired, as it notifies me that an older version of the service worker should no longer be running.

 ###### Updating the ServiceWorker
 I stated earlier that we can update the ServiceWorker by calling the `update()` method.
-However this wasn't the case for me.
+However this wasn't the case in Google Chrome.
 I saw that a new ServiceWorker was actually being installed, however it never got activated.
 I noticed, that you have to completely change the URL once (go to google and come back for example) after that the new ServiceWorker is activated with the old one being discarded.
+This didn't occour when using Firefox.

 #### manifest.webmanifest
 ###### File Extension